dimerun/v2/README.md

   - instanceType: Type of EC2 instances.
   - pdVolumeType: Type of the persistent disk volume.
   - pdVolumeSize: Size of the persistent disk volume.
 - userEmail: Your email address.
+By filling in your email address, you agree to be added to our mailing list.

 ### 5. Run with configuration